Defining Properties of Probability

 Machine learning is a current application of AI that revolves around the idea that we should really just give machines access to data and let them learn by themselves without making any assumptions about the underlying probability distribution.

-The idea is that when exposed to more data, machines can make changes on their own and come up with solutions to problems without reliance on human expertise – find and apply the pattern.
+The idea is that when exposed to more data, machines can make changes independently and come up with solutions to problems without reliance on human expertise – find and apply the pattern.

 In the context of investment, machine learning requires big data for training.
 The growth of big data has enabled AI algorithms to improve modeling and predictive accuracy.

 In machine learning (ML), a computer algorithm receives inputs, which can be datasets or variables, as well as outputs, representing the target data.
-The algorithm then learns how to model inputs into outputs or describe a data structure effectively.
+The algorithm then learns how to effectively model inputs into outputs or describe a data structure.
 It learns by identifying data relationships and using this knowledge to enhance its learning process.

 The ML divides the dataset into three unique types: a training dataset, a validation dataset, and a test dataset.
 A training dataset allows the algorithm to identify the link between inputs and outputs based on the historical pattern in the data.
 These relationships are then validated, and the model is adjusted using the validation dataset.

-As the name suggests, the test dataset is used to test the model’s strength in predicting well on the new data.
+As the name suggests, the test dataset tests the model’s strength in predicting well on the new data.
 Note that machine learning still needs human intervention to understand the underlying data and choose suitable techniques for data analysis.
 In other words, before data is utilized, it must be cleaned and free from bias and spurious data.

 The model overfits the data when it discovers “false” associations or “unsubstantiated” patterns that cause prediction errors and wrong forecasts.
 In other words, overfitting happens when the ML model is overtrained on the data and considers the noise in the data as true parameters.